firebase/firebase-js-sdk/docs-devsite/auth.recaptchaverifier.md

 # RecaptchaVerifier class
 An [reCAPTCHA](https://www.google.com/recaptcha/)<!-- -->-based application verifier.

-`RecaptchaVerifier` is not available in Node.js.
+`RecaptchaVerifier` does not work in a Node.js environment.

 <b>Signature:</b>